5/15/2025

 Sean McGowan

-Thank you for taking the questions, Aidan.
-Couple of questions to tie into what you were just talking about and then a couple of unrelated questions.
-So any update on what the situation is with that major customer, GFC corporate, has there been any change
+Thank you for taking the question, Satan.
+A couple of questions to tie into what you were just talking about and then a couple of unrelated questions.
+So any update on what the situation is with that major customer, the GNC corporate?
+Has there been any change there?

 speaker

-there?
-No, no change.
-I mean, that was resolved in really the, in January during the first quarter.
-We called that out in the first quarter call, the impact, or sorry, the fourth quarter call that we did in March.
-We called out the impact on the fourth quarter and the impact on the first quarter and the fact that we were shipping direct.
+No change.
+I mean, that was resolved in January during the first quarter.
+You know, we called that out in the first quarter call, the impact, or sorry, the fourth quarter call that we did in March.
+You know, we called out the impact on the fourth quarter and, you know, the impact on the first quarter and the fact that we were shipping direct.
 So I think it was like third or fourth week of January when that was resolved.
-And then it was just a matter of getting shipments into their distribution network and that happened within a couple of weeks.
-And we've been kind of off to the races since then.
-So I would characterize our relationship as very, very positive.
-They have been very constructive with us and us with them.
-And if anything, we're happy with the levels of inventory they're carrying now, which is certainly in our view, better than it was late last year.
-So, you know, everything is good from our perspective in our relationship with GNC.
+And then it was just a matter of, you know, getting shipments into their distribution network.
+And, you know, that happened within a couple of weeks.
+And, you know, we've been kind of off to the races since then.
+I would characterize our relationship as very, very positive. they have been very constructive with us and us with them and if anything we're happy with the levels of inventory they're carrying now which is certainly in our view better than it was late last year so everything is good from our perspective in our relationship with GNC.

 speaker